twilight-rs/twilight-rs.github.io/src/overview.md

 [Join us on Discord! :)][server]

-> **Warning**: Twilight is still a work in progress, so while some of this stuff
-> exists *right now*, a lot of it doesn't.
-Features, APIs, and usage of crates
-> not completed is documented for design feedback.
-You shouldn't try building
-> something yet.

-**twilight** is an ecosystem of asynchronous, unopinionated, and extensible libraries for using the Discord APIs.
-It has the additional goals of simplicity, fearless breaking changes where needed, and the embracing of third party libraries.
+**twilight** is a powerful asynchronous, flexible, and scalable ecosystem of Rust libraries for the Discord API.

+[Check out the crates on crates.io][crates.io].

+## Who Twilight is For

+Twilight is meant for people who are very familiar with Rust and at least somewhat familiar with Discord bots.
+It aims to be the library you use when you want - or, maybe for scaling reasons, need - the freedom to structure things how you want and do things that other libraries may not strongly cater to.

+If you're a beginner with Rust, then that's cool and we hope you like it!
+[serenity] is a great library for getting started and offers an opinionated, batteries-included approach to making bots.
+You'll probably have a better experience with it and we recommend you check it out.

-### The Guide
+## The Guide

 In this guide you'll learn about the core crates in the twilight ecosystem, useful first-party crates for more advanced use cases, and third-party crates giving you a tailored experience.
-You'll build a bot using all of the core crates available, and learn why and how to use services for larger bots.

-### Links
+## Links

-The organization for the project is [on GitHub, named "twilight-rs"][github].
+The organization for the project is [on GitHub][github].

 The crates are available on [crates.io].